Toronto Argonauts: Ownership history

-Hodgsen sold to Carling O'Keefe in 1979, who had been minority owners since 1976.
+Hodgson sold to Carling O'Keefe in 1979, who had been minority owners since 1976.
 The brewing company's total investment in the team was $5.8 million.
 At the time it was rapidly ramping up its sports sponsorship (it also owned the Quebec Nordiques before they moved from the World Hockey Association to the NHL) and would become a huge benefactor to the CFL itself, inking television rights deals that reached $11 million annually by 1984.
 Reports at the time suggest the league became spoiled by the partnership and that when the money dried up in 1987, the transition was difficult.
 For the Argos, the Carling O'Keefe years were marked by their first modern-era Grey Cup in 1983.

-The year's following the Carling O'Keefe era were marked by increasingly short ownership stints.
+The years following the Carling O'Keefe era were marked by increasingly short ownership stints.
 Canadian businessman Harry Ornest bought the team off Carling O'Keefe for $5 million at the end of 1988 and then sold to the trio of Bruce McNall (60%), John Candy (20%), and Wayne Gretzky (20%) for the same amount in 1991.
 Of the three, Candy is best remembered for his emotional investment in the team and a team player award continues in his honour.
-Given McNall's indictment and Candy's early death, the era was tumultuous and the last in which the club regularly made front-page headlines.
-The now money-losing team was sold to the Labatt Brewing Company through its TSN unit in 1994 for $4.5 million.
+The era was tumultuous despite a Grey Cup win in 1991, and the last in which the club regularly made front-page headlines.
+After a little over three years of ownership, McNall concluded he could no longer justify massive losses from an asset 3,000 miles away from his base in Los Angeles.
+He sold the now money-losing team to the Labatt Brewing Company through its TSN unit in May 1994 for $4.5 million; the closing was delayed by Candy's unexpected death that March.
 At the time, Labatt also owned the Toronto Blue Jays.
 In 1995, Labatt was acquired by Interbrew; The Interbrew years saw two championships but also the worst Argo attendance of the modern era.
 Interbrew soon lost interest in sports ownership and the team was sold again at the end of 1999 to New York businessman Sherwood Schwarz.